 During these critical four days, there were quite a few events that are simply inexplicable, but are also absolute necessities for Waterloo to occur and have had the effect that it had.
 Furthermore, they occurred and there was NOTHING Wellington or Blucher did to influence them: they simply benefitted.
 Most importantly, if any ONE was different, the world we live in would be a different place and two of these four outcomes would have been reality:

-So as I go through the narrative, these are the “anti-seminal” events of 15-18 June 1815 to look for.
+So as I go through the narrative over the next few days, these are the “anti-seminal” events of 15-18 June 1815 to look for.
 During that time, these are the critical and inexplicable French missed opportunities in chronological order:

 -Ney fails capture the crossroads at Quatre Bra on the morning of 16 June when Wellington had less than 15,000 troops there.
 (Same as previous)